 - What do Indigenous women aging with HIV want and need for wellness (interventions/service provision/programs/healthcare)?

-The purpose of our research is to better understand the experiences of Indigenous women aging with HIV/AIDS.
-The specific objectives of this study are to:
+The purpose of our research was to better understand the experiences of Indigenous women aging with HIV/AIDS.
+The specific objectives of this study were to:

 - Guide culturally appropriate and land-based wellness activities